adonisjs/v6-docs/content/docs/guides/installation.md

 You may create a new project using [npm init](https://docs.npmjs.com/cli/v7/commands/npm-init), [yarn create](https://classic.yarnpkg.com/en/docs/cli/create) or [pnpm create](https://pnpm.io/tr/next/cli/create).
 These commands will download the [create-adonisjs](http://npmjs.com/create-adonisjs) initializer package and begin the installation process.

 During installation, you must select a [starter kit](#starter-kits) for the initial project structure.
-Optionally, you may also [configure ESLint and Prettier](#configuring-the-development-environment)
+Optionally, you may use the `-K` CLI flag to create a project with a [custom starter kit](#bring-your-starter-kit).

 :::codegroup